 - Rural Health

 Diversity and Inclusion at AMWA

-• A welcoming environment that encourages diversity and inclusion of ideas, continuous personal and professional growth and academic attainment for all AMWA members and their partners
+- Creating a welcoming environment that encourages diversity and inclusion of ideas, personal and professional growth

-- A focus on INCLUSIVE excellence in everything that we do
+- A focus on inclusivity in everything that we do

 Neelum T. Aggarwal, MD, Chief Diversity and Inclusion Officer, AMWA